Hold Fast What is Good

 Who’s Attending

-Check out this link to see some of the Study Center friends who will be a part of this conference.
+Click the link below to see some of the Study Center friends who will be a part of this conference.

 Why You Should Join Us

-This conference invites you into a true learning community—one where we don’t just consume ideas, but grow together through reflection, conversation, and testimony.
+This conference will be a time to grow together through reflection, conversation, and testimony.

-Bill will open the conference with rich biblical teaching on our theme verse (1 Thess.
-5:21), calling us to “hold fast what is good” amid suffering and yet, in hope.
-Over lunch Kristof will share how this verse has shaped his life—through ministry in Europe, nonprofit work, military service, and now building a environmental consulting business with his family—offering a vivid picture of faith lived out in everyday life.
+Bill Wilder will open the morning with rich biblical teaching focused on our theme verse (1 Thess 5:21), highlighting Paul's teaching to "hold fast what is good" amid suffering and yet, in hope.
+After lunch Christof Meyer will share testimony of this verse in his life—spanning youth ministry in Europe, nonprofit consulting, military service in the Army National Guard, and now building an environmental consulting business with his family in Colorado—offering a vivid picture of how faith is worked out in the complexity of everyday life.

-Through both teaching and testimony, we aim to bridge the gap between what we believe and how we live, seeking a clearer vision of our hope, enduring joy, and lives that bear fruit for the Kingdom.
+Through both teaching and testimony we will see a vision of our hope, a joy that endures, and a life that bears eternal fruit for the Kingdom.

 Speakers